GuiguiBlocCraft/NodeUpdater/README.md

 # NodeUpdater
-An updater of NodeJS
+*An updater for NodeJS written by GuiguiBlocCraft*

-This script check from the NodeJS official web site.
+This script in *bash* checks and install/update from the NodeJS official web site.

-Execute this, and it will download the latest version.
+By default, execute without argument will download the latest version.

 ## Options